-Humans are not the only ones to have a thumb.
-Chimpanzees, gorillas, some frogs, and many birds have opposable thumbs.
-For more information, visit: https://www.amnh.org/exhibitions/permanent/gemsminerals
+Humans are not the only ones.
+Chimpanzees, gorillas, some frogs, many birds, as well as a lot of dinosaurs (to name a few), have an opposable thumb.
+For more information on this topic, visit: https://bit.ly/3igyWsR

 What if humans didn't have opposable thumbs?
 How would our daily lives be different?
 Consider how animals without thumbs eat, drink, and perform other necessary functions?